orstavik/JoiEvents/docs/1e_nativeEventCascades/3_Discussion_EventCascadesQueued.md

 # Discussion: EventCascades queued

-> To queue properly is an art form, and the JS event loop is the worlds biggest queue.
+> Two perspectives: To queue is an art, and the JS event loop is the worlds biggest queue.

+> Event controllers can often queue multiple tasks per event.

 JS is controlled by the event loop, and the event controllers manage events in this queue.
+However, the computer moves at superhuman speed, and therefore it can be very difficult to understand (read: feel) where and how events in an event cascade are queued.
+This is bad, as we need a sense of how this works.
+And so, to remedy this, we will slow down the event cascade so we can keep up.

-## Demo: slow `contextmenu` event cascade
+## Demo: a slow `contextmenu` event cascade

-Your computer is hopefully so fast that it is impossible for you to feel the flow of the event cascade.
-In a blink of an eye the browser has dispatched all the events and shown the context menu.
-So, to get a feel for how things work, we slow down the event loop by making each step last for one second.

 ```html
 <h1>Right click me!</h1>